 - A Canadian reinsurance company in a series of acquisitions and divestitures.
 The enterprise value of these transactions is in excess of $20 million.

-- An international specialty freight forwarding and logistics company in a series of transactions including: (1) the acquisition of two companies in England; (2) the formation of a joint venture in Mexico with a Brazilian company; (3) the acquisition of three companies in Mexico; and (4) the acquisition of a United States company that is a leading freight forwarding company for the fine arts industry.
+- An international specialty freight forwarding and logistics company in a series of transactions including: (1) the acquisition of two companies in England; (2) the formation of a joint venture in Mexico with a Brazilian company; (3) the acquisition of three companies in Mexico; and (4) the acquisition of a United States company that is a leading freight forwarding company for the fine arts industry (terms not publicly disclosed).

-- A private equity firm in the acquisition of the assets of an underground utility contractor specializing in the construction of underground sewer, water, and storm sewer pipelines.
+- A private equity firm in the acquisition of the assets of an underground utility contractor specializing in the construction of underground sewer, water, and storm sewer pipelines (terms not publicly disclosed).

-- A NYSE company in negotiating and drafting a Joint Venture Agreement with a Swiss company.
+- A NYSE company in negotiating and drafting a Joint Venture Agreement with a Swiss company (terms not publicly disclosed).

 - Healthy Beverage, LLC, a portfolio company of Inventages (a venture capital fund based in The Bahamas), in the sale of 100% of its membership interests to an undisclosed strategic buyer.
-Healthy Beverage sources and markets organic, fair trade, ready-to-drink green tea based products in 3 product lines: Iced Tea, Energy, and Cactus Water, under the brand “Steaz.”
+Healthy Beverage sources and markets organic, fair trade, ready-to-drink green tea based products in 3 product lines: Iced Tea, Energy, and Cactus Water, under the brand “Steaz" (terms not publicly disclosed).

-- A private equity firm with its multi-million dollar investment in an award-winning daycare and luxury boarding franchise system for dogs.
+- A private equity firm with its multi-million dollar investment in an award-winning daycare and luxury boarding franchise system for dogs (terms not publicly disclosed).

-- A leading New Jersey liquor store retailer in the sale of a 51% ownership interest to a Canadian-based publicly traded liquor retailer.
+- A leading New Jersey liquor store retailer in the sale of a 51% ownership interest to a Canadian-based publicly traded liquor retailer (terms not publicly disclosed).

 - Reilly Sweeping, Inc. in its sale to Sweeping Corporation of America, a portfolio company of Soundcore Capital Partners, a New York-based private equity firm.
-Reilly Sweeping is a provider of parking lot and street sweeping services in the Mid-Atlantic region.
+Reilly Sweeping is a provider of parking lot and street sweeping services in the Mid-Atlantic region (terms not publicly disclosed).

-- A private equity firm in its acquisition of a majority interest in Florida’s premier site developer.
+- A private equity firm in its acquisition of a majority interest in Florida’s premier site developer (terms not publicly disclosed).

 Honors & Awards

-- Named to a list of Trailblazers in Mergers & Acquisitions by The National Law Journal (2016)
+- Named to the "Trailblazers" list for Mergers & Acquisitions by The National Law Journal (2016)*

 - M&A Deal of the Year for the acquisition of Nelson Pipeline by Navigator Partners, Beirne Pipeline Holdings, and Axis Private Equity (2015)